Seteeri/Particle/README.md

  Ships?
 Motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I'd never see.
 And then one day . . .

-Inspired by:

-* Transformers (Beast Wars), Digimon, Reboot
-* Compiz
-* Blender
-* Tron
-* Emacs
-* Lisp
-* Oberon OS

 Particle is a 3D Lisp structured REPL/shell.
 It is the implementation of my vision of a programmable UI to replace the desktop paradigm - a way to map our thoughts into the computer.

-It integrates concepts from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, and mindmapping into a single interface.
+It integrates various computing and UI concepts from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, note-taking into a single interface that can provide convergence across multiple devices such as desktops/workstations, laptops/tablets and smartphones/devices where information can easily and literally flow between nodes.
+This is one step towards that.

+The goal of Particle is to create a Lispy userspace, eventually replacing the init system and encompassing all layers above that.
+The first step is to maintain backwards compatibility with the conventional desktop (Wayland) and the C world while rewriting/replacing parts in Lisp, possibly into an actual Lisp OS.

+PilOS provides a minimal starting point; however, there would be many hurdles to overcome.
+Initially, a SOC could be targeted as a starting point.

+The computing landscape has changed significantly since the days of Lisp Machines so it begs the question as to how useful Lisp at the OS level would be today in contrast to past Lisp Machines.
+I believe another attempt is warranted albeit with a different approach taking advantage of today's computing power and ubiquitiousness.

 The target audience consists of programmers, power users and the like, and "busy" people.

-The goal of Particle is to create a Lispy userspace through being the init system and encompassing all layers above that.
-The first step is to maintain backwards compatibility with the conventional desktop (Wayland) and the C world while rewriting/replacing parts in Lisp.

-This will allow a smoother transition to a proper Lisp OS.
-PilOS provides a minimal starting point; however, there would be many hurdles to overcome, driver support coming to mind.
-Initially, a SOC could be targeted as a starting point.
-It begs the question as to how useful Lisp at the OS level would be today in contrast to past Lisp Machines.

-I am planning to port PilOS to ARM64 or even RISC-V once devices become more adequate.

-My personal dream would be to have a consistent computing experience between a desktop/workstation, laptop/tablet and smartphone/PDA where information or objects can easily flow between devices, i.e. convergence.
-This is one step towards that.

 ## The Principles